 Before you leave the room, the nurse will place a dressing on the site.

 After the Procedure

-You will be transferred back to the prep and recovery room.
-The nurse will check your port site, heart rate, blood pressure, and breathing.
+You will be taken back to the prep and recovery room.
+The nurse will check your port site and vital signs.

 You will recover for about 2 hours.